wp-plugins/cuusoo-list/readme.txt

 === CUUSOO List ===
 Contributors: legendarydrew
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=89QB8KQSAQ3RE
-Tags: cuusoo, lego, list, widget
+Tags: cuusoo, lego, lego ideas, list, widget
 Requires at least: 3.5
 Tested up to: 3.9
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Maintains a list of LEGO CUUSOO projects to display in a widget.
+Maintains a list of LEGO Ideas (formerly CUUSOO) projects to display in a widget.

 == Description ==

-Maintains a list of LEGO CUUSOO projects to display in a widget.
+Maintains a list of LEGO Ideas (formerly CUUSOO) projects to display in a widget.

-This plugin will allow the user to maintain a list of specific projects on the LEGO CUUSOO web site, and display them on their WordPress site using a widget.
-Data for each specified project is obtained from the LEGO CUUSOO web site and made available for display.
-The widget's template can be customised to get the layout you want.
+This plugin will allow the user to maintain and display a list of specific LEGO Ideas projects on their WordPress site, by way of sidebar widgets.
+The templates used for displaying the widgets on your site can be easily customised, to display as little or as much information as you want, and how you want it, without having to dig through cryptic code.

-An dashboard widget that displays the list of projects, along with any changes in the number of supporters, is also added.
-This will be displayed by default, but can be turned off via the 'Screen Options' menu.
+A dashboard widget that displays your list of projects is also provided, which highlights any change in the number of each project's supporters.
+As with other dashboard widgets it can be turned off via the 'Screen Options' menu.

-I developed this plugin for [SilentMode.tv](http://silentmode.tv) to feature my own CUUSOO projects, but didn't get much support for any of them so they've been removed.
+I originally developed this plugin for [SilentMode.tv](http://silentmode.tv) to promote my own CUUSOO projects, but though they were unsuccessful, the plugin can still be used to help others.

-If you have any suggestions for improvements to this plugin, feel free to contact me through http://silentmode.tv/contact/.
+If you have any suggestions for improvements to this plugin, contact me through the form at http://silentmode.tv/contact/.

 == Installation ==

-1. Extract and copy the 'cuusoo-list' folder to the '/wp-content/plugins/' directory.
+1. Extract and copy the 'cuusoo-list' folder to your '/wp-content/plugins/' directory.
 1. Activate the 'CUUSOO List' plugin through the 'Plugins' menu in WordPress.
-1. Add the LEGO CUUSOO projects you want to track via the 'Settings > CUUSOO List' menu.
+1. Add the LEGO Ideas projects you want to track via the 'Settings > CUUSOO List' menu.
-1. Add the 'CUUSOO List' widget to a widget placeholder via the 'Appearance > Widgets' menu.
+1. Add one of the provided 'CUUSOO List' widgets to a widget placeholder via the 'Appearance > Widgets' menu.

+CUUSOO List comes with three widgets:

+* **List:** displays a list of selected projects; by default it will show all listed projects.
+* **Random:** displays a randomly chosen project from the ones selected; by default it will choose from all listed projects.
+* **Single:** displays a single chosen project.

-The default template for the widget is 'widget-cuusoolist.php' in the plugin folder, which displays a basic unordered list.
-This can be overridden by creating a 'widget-cuusoolist.php' template file in your theme folder.
+The default template for all three widgets is 'widget-cuusoolist.php' in the plugin folder, which displays the projects in a very basic ordered list.
+This template can be overridden by creating a 'widget-cuusoolist.php' template file in your theme folder.
+You can customise further by creating widget-cuusoolist-list.php, widget-cuusoolist-random.php and widget-cuusoolist-single.php to target list, random and single widgets respectively.

+If you'd prefer to do your own coding, you can call CUUSOOList::get() to obtain the list of projects (indexed by their project ID), and CUUSOOList::last_update() to obtain the date of the last project data fetch.

 == Data fetching ==

-Data for each project is fetched as soon as a project is added, and then once a day afterward.
+Data is fetched for a project as soon as it's added, and then once a day thereafter.

-There are two methods available for fetching project data from the LEGO CUUSOO web site:

-* **API**: this fetches JSON data for the project.
-This is the fastest and least intrusive method, however only the number of supporters and bookmarks for the project is made available.
-You can use the label field to give each project a title or other descriptive text.
-* **Page scrape**: this extracts project data from the project's page.
-While more project data (title, thumbnail and number of views) is made available, this method will generate unwanted page views.
-If the extra data isn't necessary, please stick with the API method.

-The data fetching method can be set via the 'Settings > CUUSOO List' menu.
-Any changes will take effect on the next fetch.
+As the LEGO Ideas site doesn't have an API, data is obtained via dreaded page scraping: this means that extra, unwanted page views will be generated every time data is fetched for each project.
+Please be respectful of this when you use the plugin.

 == Screenshots ==

 1. This is the default interface: the API data fetching method is selected by default.
 2. This is the interface when the page scrape method is selected: note the presence of extra columns in the list.
 3. A demonstration of the default CUUSOO List widget.
-4. An example of a custom CUUSOO List widget template, as used on [SilentMode.tv](http://silentmode.tv).

 == Frequently Asked Questions ==